Northeastern University: History

-Early development
+Founding

 In May 1896, directors of the Boston Young Men's Christian Association, the first in the U.S., established an Evening Institute for Younger Men, to merge, coordinate and improve its classes that had evolved over the past 40 years.
 Included among roughly 30 courses offered were algebra, bookkeeping, literature, French, German, Latin, geography, electricity, music, penmanship and physiology.
 In addition, a banjo club, camera club, orchestra, and weekly parliamentary debates and discussions were promoted.
 A good education for "any young man of moral character" with a YMCA membership was promised.
 Located in a new headquarters building at the corner of Boylston and Berkeley streets in Boston, the institute held its first classes in 1898.
 After a fire, a new YMCA building was constructed on Huntington Avenue in 1913.

 The School of Law was also formally established in 1898 with the assistance of an advisory committee, consisting of James Barr Ames, dean of the Harvard Law School; Samuel Bennett, dean of the Boston University School of Law; and Judge James R. Dunbar.
 In 1903, the first Automobile Engineering School in the country was established, followed by a Polytechnic School in 1904 and a School of Commerce and Finance in 1907.
 Day classes began in 1909.
 In 1916, a bill was introduced into the Massachusetts Legislature to incorporate the institute as Northeastern College.
 After considerable debate and investigation, it was passed in March 1916.

 In 1909, the Polytechnic School began offering co-operative engineering courses to eight students.
 A four-year daytime program had been established consisting of alternating single weeks of classroom instruction and practical work experience with mostly railroad companies that agreed to accept student workers.
 In 1920, the Co-operative School of Engineering, which later became the College of Engineering, was first authorized to grant degrees in civil, chemical, electrical and mechanical engineering.
 The cooperative program, the second of its kind in the U.S. after one in Cincinnati, Ohio, was eventually adopted by all departments.

+Early days

 On March 30, 1917, veteran educator Frank Palmer Speare, who had served as director of the institute, was inaugurated as the first president of the newly incorporated Northeastern College.
 Five years later the college changed its name to Northeastern University to better reflect the increasing depth of its instruction.
 In March 1923, the university secured general (A.B. and B.S.) degree-granting power from the Legislature, with the exception of the medical and dental degrees.

 The College of Liberal Arts was added in 1935.
 Two years later the Northeastern University Corporation was established, with a board of trustees composed of 31 university members and 8 from the YMCA.
 Following World War II, Northeastern began admitting women.
 In 1948, Northeastern separated itself completely from the YMCA.
-By 1959, when Carl Ell who had expanded the university stepped down as president, Northeastern had a local identity as an independent technical university serving a commuter and adult population.